 San Blas Islands).

 Never be seduced by a charter offering a ride for dramatically less than 350$.
 Either the captain will be a drunken fool, or you'll have rotten food and no drink on the ride.
 Remember, you want a great boat ride, so don't cut corners.
 Bring your own stock of booze and other mixers.
 As a recommendation, if you want a safe ride and great food charter with Captain Marcus and his wife.
 If you don't have sealegs you'll probably hate it, if you do, you'll love it.
 Captain Marcus will get your passport stamped and you'll float into Cartagena (Manzanilla port) after a great trip.
+See more info in the Colombia section of the site.

 Note, there is currently no scheduled ferry service of any kind.
 Getting a car (and less so a motorbike) between Central and South America will be an expensive logistical nightmare - but far from impossible.